Climate change in Washington: Municipal water supply

 Seattle's municipal water systems may hit capacity in 2050.
 In the October 2005, King County Climate Change Conference, a key topic of discussion was municipal water supply.
 Experts predict shorter winters and longer summers, which potentially can lead to winter flooding and more severe summer droughts.
 A 2005 University of Washington study states that the city of Seattle could see a 14% drop in water supply by 2040.
 This decrease in the water supply would be equivalent to about 170,000 more people moving into the area.
 The Seattle Public Utilities (SPU) estimates that it will be able to maintain 171 e6USgal per day production for the next 50 years and meet demand which is estimated to maintain itself at 130 e6USgal as other cities such as Bellevue begin to use their own water supply.
 However, these numbers fail to take into account the effects of climate change.
 It is predicted that by 2040 the water levels will actually decrease to 147 e6USgal per day.

+In 2023 a drought emergency for 12 counties was declared in the state of Washington because of 75% below normal expected water supply.
+The impacts of climate change had probably contributed to the creation of this emergency situation.

 With a predicted increase in temperature of 3° by 2040, the region's water supply as a whole is expected to decline.
 Water supplies come from glaciers and mountain snowpack.
 As temperatures rise, the elevation at which snow normally falls will increase, and there will be less water available during run-off seasons.
 Winter and early spring will produce more water than late spring flows, which will decrease the amount of available water during the summer.
 A lack of water will be problematic for both humans and the region's wildlife.
 This issue is also concerning because as water levels decrease, there is an expected increase in population in the Puget Sound region.
 The municipal water supply problem will affect different regions differently depending on the amount of public served by them and the amount of water supply that they can tap into.
 Everett for example, has a population of 100,000 and the Sultan river provides it with a vast amount of water compared to its population, so global warming will have a minimal effect on the supply of water to it.